sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-train/ai-core-aiapi-clientsdk-train.md

 An **Artifact** is reference to data or a file that is produced or consumed by an execution *(training code)* or deployment.

-Previous we uploaded our dataset to AWS S3 and connected S3 to SAP AI Core.
-Now we have specifically point to that dataset of S3.
+Previously you uploaded dataset to AWS S3 and connected S3 to SAP AI Core.
+Now you will specifically point to that dataset in S3.

 Execute the following python code on your Jupyter notebook cell